Anthony Mounier: Lessons from football's 'worst signing'

-Supporters’ group The Green Angels put up a banner at the club’s Geoffroy Guichard stadium, reading, ’Mounier, our colours will never be yours.’
+The day after joining, supporters’ group The Green Angels put up a banner at the club’s Geoffroy Guichard stadium reading, "Mounier, our colours will never be yours."

-The player, who grew up in a St Etienne-supporting family, then started to receive death threats, and was withdrawn after being named in the matchday squad for the side's next match.
+Soon afterwards the player, who had grown up in a St Etienne-supporting family, started to receive death threats and had to be withdrawn from the club's matchday squad for their next match.